Fredy Montero, the Sounders’ all-time leading goal scorer, is back in Seattle and ready to grow his legacy

 The deal is for one season with the option to pick up two more.
 Montero said Friday he wants to play at least three, possibly five more years.
 And the father of three basically wants to retire a Sounder since his wife is a native Washingtonian and they’re owners of a coffee shop in Ravenna.

 “Playing overseas, playing in different continents, I’m able to use (my experience) the best way,” Montero said.
-“I’ve never been a super fast player.
+“I’ve never been a super-fast player.
 Never been the tallest.
 Never been the strongest.
-But always the best looking on my team.
+But always the best-looking on my team.
 I’m just going to use all of that on my behalf and help the team to reach the goals.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.